shaanerickson/Workshops/Coding.md

-# Coding workshop
+# Coding and Electronics workshop

-This workshop is intended to guide you through spme basic coding techniques as well as give you an introduction to programming an arduino board.
+This workshop is intended to guide you through some basic coding techniques, teach you the basics of designing electric circuits as well as give you an introduction to programming an arduino board.
 If at any point you have a question, don't hesitate to ask one of the HURC members for guidance.

 ## Getting started: